folio-org/folio-analytics/sql/report_queries/item_count/README.md

     * Holdings types name (e.g., physical, electronic, serial, multi-part monograph, etc.)
     * (see also statistical codes)
   * Items formats:
-    * ITEM MATERIAL TYPE SOURCE OR IS THIS MATERIAL TYPE SOURCE IN GENERAL (MARC, equipment, etc.) (SEE BELOW)?
-    * ITEM MATERIAL TYPE CATEGORY OR IS THIS MATERIAL TYPE CATEGORY IN GENERAL?
-IS IT EVEN IMPLEMENTED?
-IN MM LIST.
-    * ITEM MATERIAL TYPE NAME?
-AVAIlABLE IN ITEM EXT
     * Item discription of pieces
     * (see also statistical codes)
 * Statistical codes